-From time to time I am reminded that kindness is not complicated – really it is just a question of putting another’s needs before our own – and that it is all the light we need to find our way to Heaven.
-For this we need each other: to enlarge our capacity to hear the call for love and to practice – for practice does make perfect – our capacity to respond with love.
-There really is nothing else to do.
+Kindness is not complicated – really it is just a question of putting another’s needs before our own – and that service becomes the light by which we are find our way back to Heaven.
+We need each other so that we might learn how to better hear the call for love and to practice – for practice does make perfect – our capacity to respond to that call with love.
+There is nothing else to do.

-When you choose to help those the ego made to hurt you, you are responding to a call much deeper and lovelier than the ego can possibly withstand.
+When we choose to help those the ego wants us to hurt, we respond to a call that is deeper and lovelier than the ego can withstand.

-We can do this, really, because as students of A Course in Miracles we know that giving and receiving are the same thing (M-2.5:5).
+We do this because as students of A Course in Miracles we know that giving and receiving are the same (M-2.5:5).
 Thus, when we respond with love to a brother or sister, we are also offering love to ourselves.
 This isn’t complicated!
 We all know how happy it makes us to help others.
-We were made to serve one another!
+We were made to serve one another.
 There is no other, no better use to which we can put these bodies.
-We are literally capable of ending war and starvation and oppression and violence.

-Yet our objective is greater than the end of conflict in the world: we seek the unity of Truth, the Oneness of God.
-We want to return to that state that each of us dimly remembers and daily laments that we ever turned away from it.
+Yet our objective is greater than even the end of conflict in the world: we seek to remember our fundamental unity with God.
+We want to return to that state each of us dimly remembers and daily laments that we ever turned away from it.
 We did not say no to God!
-But we think we did and so the effect is the same.
-Kindness is what reminds us we only dream and urges us to awaken.
-It lays the groundwork for a divine homecoming.
-We don’t yet know when or how or what it will look like, but in the offering of kindness we testify to our confidence that it is assured.
+But we think we did and the effect is the same.
+Radical kindness is what reminds us all this is a dream from which we are even now awakening.
+It lays the groundwork for divine homecoming.
+We don’t yet know when or how or what it will look like, but in offering one another love, we testify to our confidence that it is assured.

 The ending must remain obscure to you until your part is done.
 It does not matter.
 For your part is still what all the rest depends on.
 As you take the role assigned to you, salvation comes a little nearer each uncertain heart that does not beat as yet in tune with God (W-pI.169.11:2-4).

 What a beautiful mission!
 And what is our part in bringing it about?
 Simply to be kind: to extend miracles from the interior altar that knows nobody has left God and the ones who believe otherwise will soon remember the truth.
-It seems impossible but if you prayerfully turn within, the direction will be clear.
-You are only here to help others – that is the special function of miracle workers (T-2.V.A.18.8:2).
-Don’t even think about helping yourself – that’s been taken care of.
+It seems impossible but if we turn within, with empty hands and open heart, the direction will be clear.
+We are only here to help others – that is the special function of miracle workers (T-2.V.A.18.8:2).
+We don’t have to think about helping ourselves – that is in better hands than ours.

 What is the face of Christ but his who went a moment into timelessness, and brought a clear reflection of the unity he felt an instant back to bless the world?
 How could you finally attain to it forever, while a part of you remains outside, unknowing, unawakened, and in need of you as witness to the truth (W-pI.169.13:3-4)?

-So we are urged to gratitude for this opportunity to walk a while longer through this world of pain and woe, the better to shine the light of Love upon all its shadows and clutter, and to gather up the brothers and sisters who are still yoked to its sorrow and grief (W-pI.169.14:1).
+Let us be grateful for this opportunity to walk together, bringing the light of Love to all the world’s shadows, gathering all our brothers and sisters who remain yoked to sorrow and sacrifice (W-pI.169.14:1).
 We aren’t spiritual giants and we aren’t holy gurus.
-There is too much work to be distracted anymore by titles and labels and churches and rules.
-We are simply those who at last are ready to love one another in the manner of the One who sent us, giving and receiving kindness, and lighting the way a little brighter that we might all be home forever.
+There is too much work to be distracted anymore by titles and labels, churches and rules.
+We are simply those who at last are ready to love one another in the manner of the One who sent us, giving and receiving kindness, altogether lighting the way home.